Green Smoothie Gourmet

 Make chocolate topping

-• Melt 1 cup dark chocolate chips in a pyrex measuring cup in the microwave at 60 seconds.
-Remove from the microwave, and stir the hot chocolate until all lumps are melted.
-Then pour it onto frozen oat mixture. a
+• Melt 1 cup chocolate chips in a pyrex measuring cup in the microwave at 60 seconds.
+Remove from the microwave, and stir the melted chocolate until all lumps are melted.
+Then pour it onto the base.

 • Let the chocolate top set, maybe 15 minutes at room temperature, faster in the refrigerator or even freezer.

-• Store refrigerated in an airtight container for a week.
+• Slice the bars and store refrigerated in an airtight container for a week.
 Freeze for three months.

 Notes

 Instead of cashew cream.
-If you want to make these cookies using the traditional ingredients of a no bake chocolate oatmeal cookies, replace the cashews and maple syrup with ⅔ cup nut butter and ⅓ cup melted butter.
+Replace the cashews and maple syrup with ⅔ cup nut butter and ⅓ cup melted butter.

 Instead of maple syrup.
-I used maple syrup for ease, but it does contribute a maple flavor so to avoid that drop 2 pitted Medjool dates into the soaking cashews and remove maple syrup from the ingredients.
+I used maple syrup for ease, but it does contribute a maple flavor so to avoid that blend 2 pitted Medjool dates into the soaking cashews, then blend with other ingredients to make cashew cream and remove maple syrup from those ingredients.

 Divide rolled oats.
-Swap a portion of the rolled oats for uncooked popped quinoa or even gluten-free steel cut oats for a crunchier texture.
+Swap a portion of the rolled oats for uncooked popped quinoa or even gluten-free steel cut oats or rinsed buckwheat groats for a crunchier texture.

 Himalayan salt.
 If you can find Himalayan salt, it's worth using because it helps replenish all 84 elements found in your body, slowing aging, increasing hydration, improves circulation, expels toxins, absorb nutrients.